Falola-Uthman/Falola-Uthman/README.md

 ## Objective

-From a foundation in diverse industries and a Master’s in IT Security from Ontario Tech University in progress,I am keen to apply my expertise as a Security Analyst.
+With a foundation in diverse industries and currently pursuing a Master’s in IT Security from Ontario Tech University, I consistently create projects to stay abreast of emerging security challenges and maintain my practical skills.
+I am committed to applying my expertise as a Security Analyst.

 ## Skills